Paying for College

 What financial assistance is available?

-- WKCTC Scholarships: funds awarded based on criteria, usually financial need, academic based or program based that you don't have to repay.
+Funds awarded based on criteria, usually financial need, academic based or program based that you don't have to repay.
 The scholarship application is open October 1st-March 1st each year.
 You'll also need to complete a FAFSA.
+Complete your scholarship application here!
 Reach out to WKCTCenrollment@kctcs.edu for more information.

-- Community Scholarship Program (CSP): A program locally funded partnership for students from all participating Paducah and McCracken County high schools who enrolled in the CSP program by October 1 their freshman year of high school that met the performance and other guidelines.
+A program locally funded partnership for students from all participating Paducah and McCracken County high schools who enrolled in the CSP program by October 1 their freshman year of high school that met the performance and other guidelines.
+View additional information regarding the community scholarship program.
 Reach out to Lisa.Stephenson@kctcs.edu for information.

-- KY Ready to Work Program (RTW): a state funded partnership between WKCTC and the Cabinet for Health and Family Services.
+a state funded partnership between WKCTC and the Cabinet for Health and Family Services.
 RTW is designed to assist low-income parents with their college education.
 Referrals are made by your local Cabinet for Health and Family Services Offices.
-Reach out to Kiki.Johnson@kctcs.edu for information.
+Reach out to Kiki.Johnson@kctcs.edu or visit the Ready to Work page for information.

-- Veteran Benefits: Assistance for Veterans, Military and Dependents in using military benefits is available.
+Assistance for Veterans, Military and Dependents in using military benefits is available.
 To be eligible, you will also need to complete a FAFSA.
-Reach out to Amanda.Scheidegger@kctcs.edu for information.
+Visit the Veteran's page or reach out to Amanda.Scheidegger@kctcs.edu for information.

-- Third Party Scholarships and Payments: The WKCTC Business Office does accept third party scholarships from employers and outside organizations.
-Third party payments may include vocational rehabilitation, WIA, Dislocated Workers, etc. Reach out to Jessica.West@kctcs.edu or 270.534.3395 for more information.
+The WKCTC Business Office does accept third party scholarships from employers and outside organizations.
+Third party payments may include vocational rehabilitation, WIA, Dislocated Workers, etc. Reach out to Jessica.West@kctcs.edu or (270) 534-3395 for more information.